 Another cost that may be astronomically high, Disney Vacation Club Members get FREE PARKING just about everywhere, including the theme parks.
 But, again if you were already looking into buying into the Disney Vacation Club, know that this is a perk you will get.
-You can also Rent DVC points to get this perks as well.
-Just go through a reliable DVC provider to make sure your are getting all the benefits.
+You can also rent DVC points to get this perks as well.
+Just go through a reliable DVC provider to make sure you are getting all the benefits.

 Disney Parking Fees Tips

 If you’ve thought it through and decided that bringing a car to Walt Disney World may just be your best bet, then here are a few things to remember.

 - You only pay theme park parking fees at Disney World ONCE Per Day.
 So you can park hop without paying additional times.

 - Disney Resort Guests can park for FREE at Disney Theme Parks.
 This is why we always recommend Staying on Property at Walt Disney World.

 - There are also 6 ways to AVOID Disney Resort Parking Fees we’ve found so far.

 - Disney Annual Passholders get FREE Standard Parking at Theme Parks